CCSE Home

 Previous Work

 I received my doctorate in Computational and Applied Mathematics from Southern Methodist University in late 2017.
-My dissertation research fits broadly in the applied mathematics fields of scientific computing and numerical analysis.
-Specifically, I focused on the development of numerical methods for the time integration of problems with multiple characteristic time scales.
+My dissertation research focused on the development of numerical methods for the time integration of problems with multiple characteristic time scales.
 These methods are motivated by multiphysics, multiscale real-world application problems which are constructed by coupling physical processes with potential disparate length and time scales together.
-I developed a family of efficient, fully coupled fourth-order multirate method with comparable stability properties to leading existing third-order multirate methods.
-These methods were based on existing Recursive Flux-Splitting Multirate methods using Generalized Additive Runge-Kutta theory to analyze order conditions.
+I developed a family of efficient, fully coupled fourth-order multirate methods, based on existing Recursive Flux-Splitting Multirate methods, and analyzed their order conditions using Generalized Additive Runge-Kutta theory.
+An early work from this period is "Relaxed Multirate Infinitesimal Step Methods: an extension of Multirate Infinitesimal Step Methods and Recursive Flux-Splitting Multirate Methods".
+I am also listed as an "Other contributor" to the SUNDIALS library itself and as a "Contributor" to the MFEM code, reflecting my involvement earlier in my career.
+I was a co-author on the Nyx, Castro, and AMReX publications.

 Selected Publications